B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/IdentifyParalogousLoci.rst

     Action: Action to be taken, always 'Join' in this module.
     #: Separates each cluster of loci.

-This is the main output file.
-The clusters here have passed all the filtering and are therefore recognized as paraloguos by the algorithm.

-It is recommended to still annotate this file and check the annotations in order to confirm if these clusters are correct when tanslated into genetic and proteome data.

 ..
 Note::
-    This file can be used as the input of the `CreateSchemaStructure`.
+    This file can be used as input for the :doc:`CreateSchemaStructure </SchemaRefinery/Modules/CreateSchemaStructure>` module.

 .. csv-table:: **paralogous_annotations.tsv**
    :header: "Loci", "Action", "Locus_annotation", "Annotation"